Odds (band): New Odds and Odds again (2008–2014)

 In 2007, Craig Northey, Doug Elliott, Pat Steward and new guitarist Murray Atkinson performed old and new songs on the Barenaked Ladies' "Ships and Dip" event aboard a cruise ship in the Caribbean Sea.
 They released a new album, Cheerleader, on May 20, 2008, with Northey now performing all lead vocals.
 It was the very first release by Kim Cooke's new label Pheromone Recordings.
 The first single, "My Happy Place," (used over the closing credits throughout the run of Corner Gas) was released in mid-March.
 As the band's right to "Odds" had lapsed, the album was released under the name The New Odds.

 After resecuring the right to its original name, the band obtained U.S. distribution through independent record label Second Motion Records.
 A new EP, Noise Trade (named for the website used to sell it), comprising several songs from Cheerleader and covers of tunes from Pointed Sticks and Art Bergmann was prepared for early 2009 release.
-Early in the year, the band also appeared as themselves (in retro-'50s garb) during a dream sequence in the final season of the Corner Gas television series.
-The band continues to perform regularly, mostly at festivals and events across Canada including such performances as on the 2009 and 2010 Canadian Pacific Holiday train.
-During the 2010 Winter Olympics in Vancouver Odds were the "house band" at Canada Hockey House.
+Early in the year, the band also appeared as themselves (in retro-1950s garb) during a dream sequence in the final season of the Corner Gas television series (series 6, episode 11).
+The band continued to perform regularly, mostly at festivals and events across Canada including such performances as on the 2009 and 2010 Canadian Pacific Holiday train.
+During the 2010 Winter Olympics in Vancouver, Odds were the "house band" at Canada Hockey House.

 The band was named the Vancouver Canucks 'house band' of the 2010 and 2011 NHL playoffs.
 The Odds performed the theme music to the CBC/IFC television series The Kids in the Hall: Death Comes to Town.

 Odds made several shorter-length record releases in later years.
-On February 21, 2013, Odds released an EP called "The Most Beautiful Place on Earth."
-The five-song EPs "Game Face On" and "Party Party Party" followed in 2014.
+On February 21, 2013, Odds released an EP called The Most Beautiful Place on Earth.
+The five-song EPs Game Face On and Party Party Party followed in 2014.
+Steward returned to playing live with Bryan Adams in 2021.
+Kurt Dahle joined Odds in 2023.

 Steven and the Evens (2024–)

 In 2024, founding Odds member, co-frontman, singer, guitarist, and songwriter, Steven Drake, put together a new power trio called Steven and the Evens, performing Odds songs from the definitive lineup of the band (1987–1999), focusing on material from the first four Odds albums.
 The trio also features former Matthew Good Band drummer, Ian Browne, and Brad Ferguson.
-The band has primarily been playing around Vancouver, but is also part of the 2025 Atlin Arts & Music Festival lineup in Atlin, BC.
+The band has primarily been playing around Vancouver, but is also part of the 2025 Atlin Arts & Music Festival lineup in Atlin, British Columbia.